Gautam00003/TalentTailor/README.md

-Here’s a polished, 🎨 visually appealing README for your project, incorporating **Google Gemini** integration:
+Here’s a polished, 🎨 visually appealing README for your project integration:

 ---